AI & Technology

 How Long Does an AI Keyboard Take to Adapt to You?

 A lot of people wonder about this but never actually ask.
-The honest answer: it depends on how much you type and how diverse your vocabulary is.
+Furthermore, The honest answer is — it depends.
+Nevertheless, How much you type matters, and so does how diverse your vocabulary is.

 The general adaptation timeline